gboehl/econsieve/README.rst

    * extracting functions from classes and compile them using the @njit flag (speedup)
    * major cleanup

+The EnKF & Smoother is build from scratch.

 Yet I have not updated the documentation or the licensing.

 There is also basic functionallity missing like f.i. a setup script.